ID 22943948 © Robert Kneschke | Dreamstime.com

 - Pleurisy (inflammation of the lining surrounding the lungs) is another chest condition that can cause sharp, stabbing chest pain that radiates to cause pleurisy back pain.
 Pleurisy is not serious, but it can signal serious conditions like pneumonia and lung cancer.

-Kidney pain can seem as if it emanates from the mid-back region.
+What if the pain in your midsection isn’t related to bone- or muscle-related causes, or to the other conditions described above?
+It could, for example, involve kidney pain, which can seem as if it emanates from the mid-back region.
 Kidney pain could indicate a brewing infection that could severely damage your kidneys, particularly if you’ve recently had a urinary tract infection.

-Pancreas pain caused by pancreatitis can radiate to the mid-back region from the abdomen, so tell your doctor immediately if you experience this type of radiating pain.
+Also, pancreas pain caused by pancreatitis can radiate to the mid-back region from the abdomen, so tell your doctor immediately if you experience this type of radiating discomfort.
 It also may indicate pancreatic cancer.
 In one study, 17 percent of pancreatic cancer patients reported pain in the middle of their back as a symptom.